Proxy payment instruments

 If the card was initially stored with the correct authorization flags, you should not need the security code to authorize a payment.
 However, we provide this option in case you have one of the following use cases:

-• you are required by a Provider to include this field even if the card is already stored
+- a Provider requires you to include this field even if the card is already stored